Milenaw/milenaw.github.io/_pages/research.md

 nav_order: 2
 ---

-I am mainly interested in xyz.
+I am mainly interested in Higher Structures in Differential Geometry, in particular Lie n-groupoids.
+Previously, I have been working on shifted symplectic Lie n-groupoids and currently, I am working on the String Lie 2-group.

+# Preprints:

 <!-- _pages/publications.md -->